unoptimalsuperstructure/VisuAL-1/README.md

 Desktop App Controls (Moving Images):
 - WASD or Left Click and Drag to move the selected images around the canvas.
+- Right Click and Drag up or down to resize the image preview.
+There is also an option to re-render the image at the upscaled resolution.
 - Z to move the image to the last position.
 (This is independent of undoing filters or convolutions.)
 - H to flip the image horizontally, V to flip the image vertically.